orego-jin/myPetitGoerliScan/README.md

-# myPetitGoerliScan
+# My Petit Goerli-scan
 Simple Ethereum - Goerli network scanner. </br>
 It only shows the latest block number and its timestamp, and the latest transaction details of the provided wallet.

 ## Demos